kdbhatt/DataCleaning/README.md

-##Getting and Cleaning Data Peer Assessment
+#Getting and Cleaning Data Peer Assessment

-This repo contains my solution to the Getting and Cleaning Data Peer Assessment (see description below).
+This repo contains my solution to the Getting and Cleaning Data Peer Assessment.

 Simply execute "run_analysis.R".
-If the data is not on the same folder, the script automatically downloads and extract it in the right place.
-If you already have downloaded the data, extract the zip file inside the same folder than the script.
-Just to be clear, the relative path compared to "run_analysis.R" of the "activity_labels.txt" file should be "UCI HAR Dataset/activity_labels.txt" for instance.

-The scripts have been tested on MAC OS X. Not on windows or linux.

-The exercise's description
+Download the data from mentioned link and copy the folder in working folder.
+Extract it in the right place. for example: "activity_labels.txt" file should be "UCI HAR Dataset/activity_labels.txt".

+Change your working folder with my working folder which is "C:/Krishna/MyProject/DataScience/3_Data_Cleaning/Assignment__3_4"

+##The purpose of the exercise:

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.